DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: Introduction

+This raises the central question of the paper: \emph{can token ordering use task reward information beyond local confidence without changing the host diffusion model?} We answer yes by treating confidence-only progressive ordering and reward-tilted ordering as points in the same DPRM family.
+Confidence provides the efficient default and corresponds to the limit where the reward gate never contributes.
+Reward-tilted DPRM becomes useful when the controller has seen enough comparable phase/confidence buckets to identify order classes that are not locally most confident but historically lead to higher terminal utility.

+The construction is inspired by \citet{bu2026distributionalbiasesposttrainingmarkovian}, which interprets reward learning as reweighting Markov trajectories.
+Token ordering in a DLLM is also a Markov process over partially revealed states.
+DPRM therefore changes only the reveal policy: the host model, loss, data, and token sampler remain fixed.
+The exact controller is a Doob-style conditional expectation over completed rewards; the implemented controller approximates it online with low-dimensional buckets and readiness gates.

-We provide theoretical support for this design at three levels.
-First, the stagewise Soft-BoN approximation converges to the exact DPRM target at rate \(O(1/N)\) in terminal KL.
-Second, the online bucketized controller tracks the exact DPRM score at empirical-Bernstein rates, up to bias from bucket coarsening, warmup, and nonstationarity.
-Third, under tractable stagewise optimization assumptions, DPRM enjoys a sample-complexity advantage over both random and confidence-only ordering.
+We provide theoretical support at three levels.
+Stagewise Soft-BoN converges to the exact DPRM target at rate \(O(1/N)\) in terminal KL.
+The bucketized estimator tracks the exact score at empirical-Bernstein rates, up to coarsening, warmup, and nonstationarity terms.
+Under explicit optimization assumptions, the theory predicts when confidence alignment beats random masking and when reward-tilted ordering can improve over the confidence-only limit.
+The experiments therefore report task metrics together with cost, bucket-coverage, and entropy-control diagnostics.